kaiwhata/Cactus-flower/README.md

 * Fixing the GPIO comms with the Arduino and RPi
 * Having the Rpi return the correct serial interface with the arduino
 * Adding an Rpi infra-red camera to the mix to get infragrams of the plants
+* Adding control of the arduino program via node.js system and johnny 5.
+* Add list fo equipment/specific sensors used.